jqno/gnome-one-window-wonderland/README.md

 Get it on [extensions.gnome.org](https://extensions.gnome.org/extension/5696/one-window-wonderland/)!

+# Features

+- Sizes and positions a new window so that it takes the full workspace, except for the gaps around it.
+- Sizes and positions a window that moves to another monitor so that it takes the full workspace, except for the gaps around it.
+- The size of the gaps is configurable.
+- You can define a list of apps that should be left alone by this extension (the 'ignore list').
+- You can define a list of apps that should forcibly be kept in place (the 'force list').

+Note that One Window Wonderland leaves windows alone after they've been created or moved to another monitor.
+You are free to resize them as you see fit, or add them to the force list to keep them in place.

+# Other extensions

+This extension works well alongside such extensions as [Useless Gaps](https://extensions.gnome.org/extension/4684/useless-gaps/) and [Tiling Assistant](https://extensions.gnome.org/extension/3733/tiling-assistant/): just make sure you configure the gap size correctly in each extension.

+It doesn't work with full blown tiling window manager extensions like [Material Shell](https://material-shell.com/).

 # Motivation

 - Working on a laptop with limited screen real estate, I like my windows to be maximized.
 This provides focus.